 It’s vital that you and your cosigner both understand you are equally responsible for the loan.
 The idea behind having a cosigner is essentially that, if the borrower can’t afford to make their payments, the cosigner will make them.
 Missed payment will ding the credit report of both you and your cosigner.

 If you or your cosigner have a bankruptcy on your credit report, it is highly unlikely you will qualify for a private student loan.
 With that in mind, if you are considering becoming a cosigner for someone else, it is important to note that private student loans are nearly impossible to discharge in bankruptcy.
 If the borrower cannot, or does not, repay the student loan, the cosigner is equally responsible.
 Filing for bankruptcy will not dismiss the student loan debt.

 Whether you need a cosigner, or you are considering cosigning for someone else, it is important to understand the commitment.
 Interested in more information on how private student loans work?
-Visit our Helpful Resources page for more information.
+Visit our Must Reads for more information.